ajagunnatemitope/cloud-devops-journey/README.md

 The OS Stack

 The application decides it needs to save a file.
 It does not talk to the hardware directly — it calls a system library, a pre-built tool the OS provides.
 The system library passes the request to the operating system, which checks whether the application has permission to write files.
 The OS passes the instruction to the kernel, which handles the actual technical communication with the hardware.
+Kernel manages memory allocation, it controls which processes get CPU time, it is the reason some operations require special permissions.
 The hardware — specifically the storage drive — physically writes the data.

 The Shared Responsibility Model — OS Layer